ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 [Online Certificate Status Protocol (OCSP)](https://tools.ietf.org/html/rfc6960) which I will describe in more detail in a later section.

+After the certificate checks are done and the browser ensured it is talking to the right host both sides need to agree on secret keys they will use to communicate with each other.

 ### Key Exchange using RSA

-A simple key exchange would be to let the client generate a "master secret" and encrypt that with the server's public key found in the certificate.
+A simple key exchange would be to let the client generate a "master secret" and encrypt that with the server's public [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) key given by the certificate.
 Both client and server would then use that master secret to derive symmetric encryption keys that will be used to encrypt/decrypt for this TLS session.
 An attacker could however simply record the handshake and session and steal the server's private key at any time in the future to recover the whole conversation.

 ### Key Exchange using (EC)DHE